Prgsuryavanshi/modelling-airbnbs-property-listing-dataset-/README.md

 > Adapt save_model(), which saves the model in a file called model.joblib (SKLearn regression & classification model), its hyperparameters in a file called hyperparameters.json, its performance metrics in a file called metrics.json once it's trained and tuned.
 The function take in the name of a folder where these files are saved as a keyword argument "folder".

 > To improve the performance of the model by using different models provided by sklearn.
-For e.g., logistic regression, decision tree, random forest and gradient boosting will use the regression versions of each of these models - LogisticRegression(), DecisionTreeClassifier() and GradientBoostingClassifier(), RandomForestClassifier().
+For e.g., logistic regression, decision tree, random forest and gradient boosting will use the classification versions of each of these models - LogisticRegression(), DecisionTreeClassifier() and GradientBoostingClassifier(), RandomForestClassifier().

 > Apply tune_classification_model_hyperparameters() to each of these models to tune their hyperparameters before evaluating them.